Inder-rana/Course_projects/Gender_gap_SQL_Tableau/README.md

-**3.** I write another SQL query in the same database to compare the average salary of female versus male employees in the entire company until the year 2002 and add a filter allowing us to see that per department. then I Exported the SQL results to the CSV file name `Task 3_csv`, and then created chart 3 in Tableau which gives the breakdown of average annual employee salary and can be filtered by gender and department name.
+**3.** I wrote another SQL query in the same database to compare the average salary of female versus male employees in the entire company until the year 2002 and add a filter allowing us to see that per department. then I Exported the SQL results to the CSV file name `Task 3_csv`, and then created chart 3 in Tableau which gives the breakdown of average annual employee salary and can be filtered by gender and department name.

 	SQL query used: